ingemar0720/molt/README.md

 ## Local Setup

+### Setup Git Hooks

+In order to enforce good developer practices, there are Git hooks that must be synced to your local directory.
+To do this, run: `make sync_hooks`.
+Right now, this supports making sure that each commit has a `Release Note:`.

 ### Running Tests

 - Ensure a local postgres instance is setup and can be logged in using